• Skip to main content

 That sounds exhausting but I love what I do, so to me, it's just part of the job.

 Luckily, these chocolate chip peanut butter oatmeal bars only took two tries and the recipe is a keeper.
-Everyone loves them, which is not a surprise, because we all love peanut butter and chocolate together (like in these vegan gluten free peanut butter cookies!).
-I adore these flavours almost as much as chocolate + mint.
-Almost.
+Everyone loves them, which is not a surprise because we all love peanut butter and chocolate together (like in these vegan gluten-free peanut butter cookies!).

 Chocolate Chip Peanut Butter Oatmeal Bars sitting on a metal cooling rack.